An industry leader in 10-year investment performance

 Mr Woodhouse has undergraduate and graduate degrees from the University of California in economics and finance and business economics.
 He completed PhD. courses in economics and finance at the University of Southern California.

-Superannuation rating agency Chant West last week placed QSuper as number one for performance over the past year and an industry leader over 10 years1.
+Superannuation rating agency Chant West recently placed QSuper as number one for performance over the past year and an industry leader over 10 years1.
 It acknowledged that QSuper’s strategy to invest in long-term bonds and infrastructure had delivered returns with less volatility than other funds.

-Mr Woodhouse said he expected to maintain a stable approach to QSuper’s investments.
+Mr Woodhouse expects to maintain a stable approach to QSuper’s investments.

 “Investment markets are always challenging, but we have a depth of experience in assets that others are just finding their way to.
 Our reputation for delivering for members on the one hand, and for being strong investment partners on the other has put us in good stead.
 I will endeavour to maintain that reputation of excellence.